 - Selective replication on a per folder basis

 LiveData Platform allows administrators to define replication policies that control what data is replicated between Hadoop clusters, on-premise file systems and cloud storage.
 This enables global organizations to only replicate what’s required, and keep sensitive data where it belongs to meet business and regulatory requirements.

 In addition to working with all of the available ondisk and network encryption technologies available for Hadoop, WANdisco LiveData Platform only requires the LiveData Platform servers to be exposed through the firewall for replication between on-premise data centers, and to the cloud.
 This dramatically reduces the attack surface available to hackers.
 In contrast, DistCp solutions require every data node in every cluster to be able to talk to every other through the firewall, creating an untenable level of exposure as well as an unreasonable burden on network security administrators as cluster size grows.

 Active-transactional hybrid cloud

 An active EMR cluster is not required to move data between S3 and on-premise Hadoop environments.
-However, Fusion supports EMR’s ability to dynamically spin up and down on demand for hybrid burst-to-cloud support.
+However, LiveData Platform supports EMR’s ability to dynamically spin up and down on demand for hybrid burst-to-cloud support.
 This is ideal for hybrid cloud projects that require additional computing power without the hassle and expense of bringing additional server capacity and staff in-house

 Hadoop migration strategies and the tools that support them need to account for a wide variety of requirements.
 In summary, with an active approach to migration you have the ability to: